bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/p2p-medical/technical-p2p-medical.md

 ### Backend (Node.js, Express or similar)

 - REST APIs for file upload, download, permission management, and blockchain event logging
-- Encrypted storage for files; integration with Bitcoin SV for transaction anchoring
+- Encrypted storage for files; integration with BSV for transaction anchoring

 ---